Auckland Transport (AT) is making some changes to how you will get to and through Newmarket by bus, car and, when you are there, on foot.

-- Trial changes to bus lane and transit lane operating hours, including consultation, is still underway.
+- Trial changes to bus lane and transit lane operating hours, including consultation.

 - Temporary changes to make the crossing from the Broadway exit from Newmarket Station to Teed Street safer for pedestrians have been completed.
 Planter boxes on the traffic island in the middle of Broadway now make this a safer place wait while crossing the road.
 This may lead to permanent changes.

 - Two temporary scooter-drop parklets, also marked out with planter boxes, have been installed on the Teed Street side of Broadway.
 These will be removed by the end of June 2020.

 - The temporary activation of Nuffield Street during November and December weekends has finished.